Prosthetic makeovers – crowns, bridges, veneers

 The patient arrived with a broken tooth, and Dr Bartosz Cichoń discretely rebuilt the crushed incisor.

-The patient underwent a complete dental hygiene treatment, followed by immediate whitening with the Beyond lamp.
+The patient underwent a complete dental hygiene treatment, followed by immediate whitening.
 In order to achieve such a spectacular effect, tray-based whitening was also applied.
 The patient dreamed of a Hollywood smile, and managed to achieve an exceptionally satisfying end result.

 Frequently asked questions